aleur/alure.tech/docs/tweaks.md

 > If you do use mouse acceleration still turn this off and use [Raw Accel](https://github.com/a1xd/rawaccel)
 9. 100% Scaling
 10. Windows Fix Blurry Apps Off
-11. Install Ultimate Performance Powerplan
+11. Install [Ultimate Performance](files/powerplan.cmd) Powerplan as admin.